-114 De-energisation for illegally using energy
+131114 De-energisation for illegally using energy

-- (1) A retailer may make immediate arrangements for de-energisation of a customer's premises if there has been: - (a) fraudulent acquisition of energy at those premises; or - (b) intentional consumption of energy at those premises otherwise than in accordance with the energy laws. - (2) No disconnection warning notice or other notice is required for de-energisation under this clause.
+- (1) A retailer may make immediate arrangements for de-energisation of a customer's premises if there has been: - (a) fraudulent acquisition of energy at those premises; or - (b) intentional consumption of energy at those premises otherwise than in accordance with the energy laws. - (2) No disconnection warning notice or other notice is required for de-energisation under this clause. - (3) Application of this clause to standard retail contracts

-115 De-energisation for non-notification by move-in or carry-over customers
+132115 De-energisation for non-notification by move-in or carry-over customers

-- (1) The financially responsible retailer for a move-in customer's or carry-over customer's premises may arrange for the de-energisation of the premises if the customer refuses or fails to take appropriate steps to enter into a customer retail contract as soon as practicable. - (2) A financially responsible retailer must not arrange for de-energisation under this clause unless: - (a) the retailer has given the customer a notice of its intention to do so; and - (b) the retailer has given the customer a disconnection warning notice after the expiry of the period referred to in the notice of its intention, not being less than 5 business days after the notice of its intention was given. - (3) The financially responsible retailer may commence de-energisation procedures even if the retailer is unable to ascertain the name or other particulars of the person consuming energy at the premises. - (4) If a customer's premises are de-energised in accordance with this clause, the deemed contract that is in effect under section 39 of the Electricity Industry Act or section 46 of the Gas Industry Act will come to an end.
+- (1) The financially responsible retailer or exempt person for a move-in customer's or carry-over customer's premises may arrange for the de-energisation of the premises if the customer refuses or fails to take appropriate steps to enter into a customer retail contract or exempt person arrangement as soon as practicable. - (2) A financially responsible retailer or exempt person must not arrange for deenergisation under this clause unless: - (a) the retailer or exempt person has given the customer a notice of its intention to do so; and - (b) the retailer or exempt person has given the customer a disconnection warning notice after the expiry of the period referred to in the notice of its intention, not being less than 5 business days after the notice of its intention was given. - (3) The financially responsible retailer or exempt person may commence de- energisation procedures even if the retailer is unable to ascertain the name or other particulars of the person consuming energy at the premises.

+(4) If a customer's premises are de-energised in accordance with this clause, the deemed contract that is in effect under section 39 of the Electricity Industry Act or section 46 of the Gas Industry Act will come to an end.